to select ↑↓ to navigate

 Site Slow: Daily Usage limit reached

-This happens when you exceed cpu hours alloted for your site.
-If you're confused as to how you reached your cpu hours limit, you can check the analytics tab of your site for past 24 hours.
-Especially, the Slowest Requests and Slowest Background Jobs graphs.
+Here, you can scroll down to Advanced analytics to see:the Slowest Requests and Slowest Background Jobs graphs.
 This will give you an idea of which endpoints in your site take most time/requests.
 We can take a look at the following graphs as an example

 Here, the red bars are seem to take relatively long and should be looked into.